MapsPeople/docs/collections/_ios/v3/live-data/live-data-tutorial.md

 permalink: /ios/v3/live-data/live-data-tutorial
 ---

-> The "Live Data" feature is in beta and subject to change.
-Current supported version is 3.10.0-beta1.
-{: .mi-warning}

 In this tutorial you will learn to work with Live Updates / real-time data in MapsIndoors.
 It is recommended that you read the [Live Data Introduction](/ios/v3/live-data) before continuing.

 We will create a view controller displaying a map that shows some dynamic changes that are initiated from Live Data sources known by MapsIndoors.
 If you do not have a Live Data integration in place for your MapsIndoors project, you can use API key `2ae7d137162642618b5ce555` for demo and test purposes.
 The test data are of the Occupancy Domain Type and the Position Domain Type.